 - Mobile Passport (app) – Speeds you through U.S. Customs and Border Protection at 1 cruise port and 21 airports.

-- If needed, FlyOnward – A Flight Ticket Rental Service that provides you with international flight tickets (travel itineraries) with your name on them to use as proof of onward travel plans when you travel abroad because in many countries around the world, you will not be allowed to enter as a tourist without proof of onward travel.
-The service gives you proof of onward travel, without the hassle of paying for expensive airfares upfront.
+- If needed, FlyOnward – A Flight Ticket Rental Service that provides you with international flight tickets (travel itineraries) with your name on them to use as proof of onward travel plans when you travel abroad because, in many countries around the world, you will not be allowed to enter as a tourist without proof of onward travel.
+The service gives you a proof of onward travel, without the hassle of paying for expensive airfares upfront.
 You simply “rent” the ticket for a small fee.

 - US Travel Country Advisory – Entry, Exit and Visa Requirements

 - My Passport Photos – Cheap Passport Photos Online which you can get photos mailed to your home or same day pickup at any major drugstore.

 - Money Orders – When to Use, Where to Get and How to Cash Them